 Our team of doctors is triple board-certified in internal medicine, gastroenterology, and obesity medicine and nationally recognized leaders in endobariatric weight loss procedures, including bariatric surgery revisions.

-Dr. Lauren Donnangelo, Dr. Daniel Maselli, and Dr. Christopher McGowan have helped tens of thousands of patients from more than 45 states and 10 countries.
-They offer unrivaled expertise – in fact, True You Weight Loss is the highest-volume bariatric endoscopy weight loss center in the United States.
+Dr. Christopher McGowan has helped tens of thousands of patients from more than 45 states and 10 countries.
+We offer unrivaled expertise – in fact, True You Weight Loss is the highest-volume bariatric endoscopy weight loss center in the United States.

 Ongoing Support for Success